chukwunnonso/Technical-writing/introduction-to-github/github.md

-With this that we have covered, you will be able to work with both Git and GitHub and keep track of the projects you are working on without been afraid of losing any of your files and projects.
+With what we have covered, you should be able to work with both Git and GitHub and keep track of the projects you are working on without been afraid of losing any of your files and projects.
 Keep building!